-Who can kill king in chess?
+Who can kill the king in chess?

 No chess piece can kill a king because a game of chess ends just before the king is captured.
-However, all the chess pieces can give check and checkmate to the king with the exception of another king which can do it indirectly.
+However, all the chess pieces can give check and checkmate to the king with the exception of another king who can do it indirectly.

 Can a king take a king in chess?